Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Degree Sequence

 \section{Degree Sequence}

 By definition of the model, we are assuming that the weight sequence $\w{}$ follows a power law.
 Since the expected degree of a vertex with weight $\w v$ is $\Theta(\w v)$ by Lemma~\ref{lem:expecteddegree}, it is not surprising that the degree sequence of the random graph will also follow a power law.
 In this section, we give details and prove Theorem~\ref{thm:degseq1}, where we use Theorem~\ref{thm:concentration} for showing concentration.
-We start with the maximum degree $\Delta(G)$ of a GIRG, which is a simple corollary of Lemma~\ref{lem:largevertices}.
+Some ideas of our proof are based on \cite{gugelmann2012random}.
+We start with the maximum degree $\Delta(G)$, which is a simple corollary of Lemma~\ref{lem:largevertices}.

 \begin{corollary} Whp, $\Delta(G)=\Theta(\wmax)$, where $\wmax = \max\{\w v \mid v \in V\}$.
 In particular, for all $\eta>0$, whp, $\Delta(G)=\Omega(\barw)$ and $\Delta(G)=O(n^{1/(\beta-1-\eta)})$. \end{corollary}